 "We are once again excited to work with so many incredible partners for our seventh annual LGBT Night at Dodger Stadium," said Dodgers' Senior Vice President of Marketing, Communications and Broadcasting Erik Braverman.
 "We look forward to creating a fun and memorable night as we strive to grow this annual event into the largest in all of professional sports.
 The Dodgers, with a long and well documented history of diversity, recognize the value of an inclusive environment."

 The Dodgers will welcome back many partners for this special night, including:

 - Outsports, a sports news website focusing on LGBT issues and personalities in amateur and professional sports.
 Outsports is the world's leading gay-sports publication.

-LGBT Night on June 8 will also include Friday Night Fireworks presented by Denny's, will have a special music mix by DJ BowieJane.
+LGBT Night on May 31 will also include Friday Night Fireworks presented by Denny's and will feature a special music mix by DJ Bowie Jane.
 Fans are invited on the field immediately following the game for the fireworks show.